- Featured Story

 Major: Environmental Resource Management

 Keystone College student Kathleen Fox traveled to Costa Rica for nine days to study the geology and ecology of the region with Professor Dr. Ian Saginor.
-Kathleen, and the other Keystone students taking this trip, had the opportunity to visit several volcanoes, the cloud forests of Monteverde, and the San Elena Peninsula.
+Kathleen, and other Keystone students on this trip, had the opportunity to visit several volcanoes, the cloud forests of Monteverde, and the San Elena Peninsula.

 Kathleen was the winner of the Presidential Passport Scholarship, a program that awards $135 for the first-time passport application of a Keystone student planning to attend a faculty-led program or study abroad.
 Applicants submit a 500 word essay about why they want to study abroad.

 Why I Want to Study Abroad by Kathleen Fox

 In my entire 22 years living in this country, I have never left.
 I have only ever ventured as far north as Maine, south to Florida, and west to State College, Pennsylvania.
 It is a sad realization that I have never experienced this country let alone the world.
 When I first transferred to Keystone back in the spring of 2011, I was excited at the prospect of studying abroad.
 I saw that my major, Environmental Resource Management, occasionally offered a faculty-led trip to Costa Rica, I was ecstatic.
 I thought to myself that if I had the chance to go when the time came, I would do whatever I could to make the dream of visiting a foreign country a reality.
 The time has now come and I have achieved that dream.
 I juggled a job and a 240-hour internship over the past summer and was able to save up enough money to pay for the trip.